Author: Alexis Raya

 Junior year is all about bridging the gap between student and professional.
 The next step?
 Senior-year capstone projects, the Drexel Digital Media Showcase, and preparing for full-time roles in animation and VFX.

-• Junior Year as an ANFX Student
+• Senior Year as an ANFX Student

 Pre-Junior Year as an ANFX Student